yashchandak/yashchandak.github.io/blog/_posts/2020-12-23-OptFuture.md

 - One of the key drawbacks of using importance sampling is the variance resulting due to it.
 To mitigate variance, a popular method in stationary setting is to use weighted importance sampling (WIS).
 We show in our paper, that the idea of WIS can also be extended to non-stationary settings to significantly reduce variance.
 We encourage interested readers to check out more details and empirical results in the [paper](https://arxiv.org/abs/2005.08158).

 - There have been several recent works in RL that provide better off-policy estimates, and at the same time, there is an extensive literature on analyzing non-stationary time-series data.
-We hope that our framework can bring these two communities closer.
+While we took the preliminary steps in this framework to bring these two communities closer, we believe there is a lot more that can be done here.

 - In another [blogpost](/blog/spin), I discuss our NeurIPS 2020 work that takes an initial step towards further bridging ideas from the time-series literature to provide safe policy-improvement in non-stationary MDPs.